-- Retention of urine due to obstruction of urinary outflow, e.g. enlarged prostate or urethral stricture
+- Retention of urine due to obstruction of the urinary outflow, e.g., enlarged prostate or urethral stricture

 The bladder becomes distended and when the pressure inside overcomes the resistance of the urethral sphincter, urine dribbles from the urethra.
 The individual may be unable to initiate and/or maintain micturition.

 An important issue in this section is, of course, bladder carcinoma.
 In most cases, it comes from the urothelium and usually causes symptoms only in the later stages.
-Symptoms include pain, micturition disturbances (“stuttering urination”) or urine discoloured by blood.
+Symptoms include pain, micturition disturbances (‘stuttering urination’) or urine discolored by blood.
 Men are often more affected than women and smoking is considered to be the main risk factor.

-As the anatomy of the male and female urogenital wing shows some significant differences, the structure of the urethras decisively mirrors them.
-Therefore, the male and female urethras are examined separately.
+As the anatomy of the urogenital wing in both men and women shows some significant differences, the structure of the urethras decisively mirrors them.
+Therefore, the urethras of both genders are examined separately.

-The female urethra is clearly shorter than the male variant with an average length of 3-5 cm.
-Because of the significantly shorter length, infections happen more frequently in women than in men, thus women are more prone to inflammations of the bladder.
+The female urethra is clearly shorter than the male urethra with an average length of 3–5 cm.
+Because of the significantly shorter length, infections happen more frequently in women than in men, thus women are more prone to inflammation of the bladder.

 Course of the female Urethra